droundy/fac/README.md

   builds in that source tree will be the same as if you had specified all dependencies and all output.

-* Fab supports parallel builds.
+* Fac supports parallel builds.

 * You are forced to write your configuration in a language of your own choice.
 (Or conversely, you are not forced to use a language of